SumoLogic/sumologic-documentation/docs/manage/manage-subscription/create-manage-orgs-service-providers.md

 * **Infrequent Storage**.
 Credits used for log storage in the Infrequent tier.
 * **Promotional categories**.
 For more information, see [Monitoring Promotional Credit usage](cloud-flex-credits-accounts.md#monitoring-promotional-credit-usage).

 By clicking the **Download Report** button, you can download the org usage data in csv format for further analysis and reporting.
-You can also download the detailed child org usage data in csv format by clicking the **Download Detail Credit Usages** from the kebab icon next to the Download Report button.
+You can also download the detailed child org usage data in csv format by clicking the **Download Detailed Credit Usages** from the kebab icon next to the Download Report button.

 <img src={useBaseUrl('img/subscriptions/account-overview-new.png')} alt="your description" style={{border:'1px solid black'}} />